Peel Commission: The Arab reaction

 At the leadership level, there were tensions between the factions.
 Amin al-Husseini, who according to his biographer was an "authoritarian who could not tolerate opposition", feared the recommended merger with Transjordan under the rule of King Abdullah.
-The latter stood to gain much from partition; reaching an accord with the Nashashibi family of notables could have consolidated his rule and left Husseini powerless.
+The latter stood to gain much from partition; reaching an accord with the notables of the Nashashibi family could have consolidated his rule and left Husseini powerless.
 The Palestinians also opposed being consigned to the far more economically feeble society of the Transjordan.
 The al-Husayni family therefore initially unilaterally boycotted the Peel Commission, which the Nashashibis (who had strong roots in both the littoral region and Jerusalem) and other Arab leaders considered a foolhardy strategy, while the Nashashibis and Jordan's King Abdullah initially supported partition, a rift which led the Nashashibis to leave the Arab Higher Committee (AHC).
 In 1937, the US Consul General at Jerusalem reported to the State Department that Husseini, the Grand Mufti of Jerusalem, refused the principle of partition and declined to consider it.
 The Consul said the emir Abdullah urged acceptance on the ground that realities must be faced, but wanted modification of the proposed boundaries and Arab administrations in the neutral enclave.
 The Consul also noted that Nashashibi sidestepped the principle, but was willing to negotiate for favorable modifications.
 Amin al-Husseini was persuaded by the other Arab leaders to testify to the Commission.

 However, the wide opposition to the plan in the Arab community led to the Nashashibis making a U-turn, publishing their rejection of the plan two days before the AHC.
 They argued that the creation of a Jewish state and lack of independent Palestine was a betrayal of the word given by Britain, and emphatically rejected the idea of giving land to the Jews.
 This objection was accompanied by a proposal that Britain adhere to its promise of a sovereign democratic state with constitutional guarantees for the rights of the Jewish minority.
 The Plan was also repudiated at the Bloudan Conference convened in Syria on 8 September, where parties from all over the Arab world rejected both the partition and establishment of a Jewish state in the Palestine Mandate.